Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 As Adam had predicted, none of the stones were so big that he couldn’t move them by hand.
 The hardest part by far was the footing and the awkward angles he was working at.
 Any other team of dudes would’ve had to laboriously lift the rocks out with ropes and a crane.
 Adam just…dug.

 He heaved aside a slab of fallen sandstone as big as a motorbike, and was rewarded with the sound of human voices.
-Specifically, a man’s voice exclaiming “Jesus Christ!”
+Specifically, a man’s voice exclaiming "Jesus Christ!"

 That never got old, bein’ honest.
 Who *didn’t* like being the big damn hero?!

-Adam grinned down into the air gap he’d just uncovered. *“¿Que pasa?
-How you doing in there, guys?”*
+Adam grinned down into the air gap he’d just uncovered. *"¿Que pasa?
+How you doing in there, guys?"*

 Another voice replied.
 This one sounded tired, and pinched with pain.

-“I’ll be honest: I’m not great.”
+"I’ll be honest: I’m not great."

-“I bet.
-Sit tight, we gotta dig a little more…” He handed them a couple of sealed foil packages through the hole.
-“Here.
+"I bet.
+Sit tight, we gotta dig a little more…" He handed them a couple of sealed foil packages through the hole.
+"Here.
 Juice.
 It tastes like cheap chemistry, but drink the whole damn thing down.
 And then stick that sucker in his mouth, wouldya?
-Wide end first, under his tongue.”
+Wide end first, under his tongue."

-“What is it?” the pained voice asked.
+"What is it?" the pained voice asked.

-“Fentanyl, and some other stuff to relax you a bit.”
+"Fentanyl, and some other stuff to relax you a bit."

-“…Fuck man, anything at this point…” the pained voice groaned.
+"…Fuck man, anything at this point…" the pained voice groaned.
 He sounded like he was *really* hurting.

-“Okay.
-This shit works fast.”
+"Okay.
+This shit works fast."

 If there was anything Adam loved more than savin’ lives or workin’ up a good sweat, besides the obvious stuff he was infamous for, it was when he could do both things at the same time.